olivermg/clj-karabiner/README.md

 A Clojure library that provides some custom data structures that I found to be helpful.

-Sure, you can build your own data structures on top of maps etc., but in many cases that means you also have to provide custom functions like =, assoc, dissoc, merge etc.
+Sure, you can build your own data structures on top of maps, vectors etc., but in many cases that means you also have to provide custom functions like my=, my-assoc, my-dissoc, my-merge etc.

 The custom data structures here provide special features but still allow you to make use of Clojure's native functions (as long as this makes sense).

+## Data Types

+The following Data Types exist:

+* **relevancemap**:
+  A map that lets you define which of its properties should influence its hash value.

+* **transactionmap**:
+  A map that keeps track of changes and provides means by which you can commit or roll back these changes.

+* **lazyvector**:
+  A vector that treats its contents lazily.
+It will only `deref` these contents when necessary.

+* **lazymap**:
+  A map that treats its contents lazily.
+It will only `deref` its contents when necessary.

+* **dbmap**:
+  A map that combines **relevancemap**, **transactionmap** and **lazyvector** into one single type that is suitable for representing database records.
+Additionally, it makes a distinction between the entity's own properties vs. references to other entities.

+## Criticizm appreciated

+Some features of these custom datatypes may not (yet) be consistent with Clojure's paradigm of how it handles data types.

+However, I'll try to minimize the discrepancies, if there are any.
+I'll be very thankful for any kind of feedback, hints and tips for how to make this library better!
+If you find there are issues that should be improved, fixed or should not be done at all, just drop me a line - I appreciate that.

 ## Usage

-FIXME

 Still alpha!
+Examples will follow.

 ## License